omriher/CapTipper/docs/Usage.rst

 Usage
 =======

+Feeding CapTipper with a drive-by traffic capture (e.g of an exploit kit) displays the user with the requests URI's that were sent and responses meta-data.
+The user can at this point browse to http://127.0.0.1/[URI] and receive the response back to the browser.
+In addition, an interactive shell is launched for deeper investigation using various commands such as: hosts, hexdump, info, ungzip, body, client, dump and more...

-CapTipper is written in Python and it requires Python 2.7 to function properly.
+CapTipper is written in Python and requires Python 2.7 to function properly.
 CapTipper was tested on Windows, Linux & Mac and doesn't require any installation; every prerequisites it might need is bundled into its project folder.

 Basic Usage: